Andrea Schenetti: Lucchese and Prato

 At the beginning of the 2010–11 season, Schenetti was loaned out to Prima Divisione club Lucchese.
 Nevertheless, in the last week of August he suffered a calf injury, which prevented him to play for 45 days.
 The 19-year-old striker eventually made his official debut for the club on 17 November 2010, in a group stage game of the Coppa Italia Lega Pro against Carpi; he played 70 minutes and also scored the opener, before the opponents fought back in the second half to earn a 2–1 win.
 On 5 December, Schenetti made his league debut, coming on in the 75th minute of a 0–0 draw against Juve Stabia.
 That game, however, marked his last appearance for the club, as his loan spell was terminated on 26 January 2011, due to lack of playing time.

 Subsequently, Schenetti was sent out on another loan deal to Seconda Divisione club Prato for the remainder of the season.
 He made 10 league appearances and scored one goal, as the team finished third in the table and qualified for the promotion play-offs, where he made four further appearances and scored two more goals.
 However, they lost the final 2–1 on aggregate to Carrarese.

 Südtirol

 For the 2011–12 season, Schenetti joined Prima Divisione side Südtirol on another loan deal.

 Sorrento

 On 31 August 2012, Schenetti moved to Prima Divisione club Sorrento for an undisclosed fee, signing a two-year deal.

 Entella

 On 9 August 2019, he joined Entella.

-Foggia
+Serie C

 On 2 August 2022, Schenetti signed a two-year contract with Foggia.
+On 29 July 2024, he moved to Taranto for two seasons.
+Taranto contract fell through, and on 30 August 2024 Schenetti signed with Pro Vercelli instead.